sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

 Customizing the Downloader
 --------------------------

-There is no method for a client creator to override the `parfive.Downloader` that is used to fetch the final files.
+There is no method for a client creator to override the `parfive.Downloader` that is used to fetch the files.
-This is because we allow a user to setup a custom `parfive.Downloader` by passing it to the ``downloader`` argument of :meth:`Fido.fetch`.
+This is because all downloads made by a single call to :meth:`Fido.fetch` share one instance of `parfive.Downloader`.
-However, it is possible to pass keywords :meth:`parfive.Downloader.enqueue_file`, which is important if there is a need to work around a limitation on the remote server.
+However, it is possible to pass keywords :meth:`parfive.Downloader.enqueue_file`, which is important if there is a need to customise the requests to a remote server, such as setting custom HTTP headers.
 One example is the `sunpy.net.dataretriever.sources.noaa.SRSClient`:

 .. code_block:: python